 Examine the ways in which the global issue of your choice is presented through the content and form of two of the texts that you have studied.
 (40 marks)“

-An advert from this collection of texts would be a good choice to bring into your Individual Oral.
+An advert from this collection would be a good choice to bring into your Individual Oral.
 The named author would be the ‘British American Tobacco Group’ or ‘Lucky Strike.’
 You could explore the Field of Inquiry of Art, Creativity and Imagination and the Global Issue of ‘the need for escapism.’
 Whether a student grinding away through mountains of homework, someone working 9-to-5 just to pay the bills, or a person who gives up everything for their career, the need to step outside our own lives, retreat into our imaginations and dream dreams is a universal part of living and working in the world.
 Yet, in terms of this Body of Work, you might like to consider how canny advertisers such as Lucky Strike exploit the boundaries between healthy escapism and a complete distortion of reality.
 Speak to your teacher about ways to pair these advertisements with a literary text, or use the following suggestions as a starting point:

 - Ismail Kadare’s Broken April – when Gjorg asks his father permission to just wander the High Plateau, is he coming to terms with the tenets of the Kanun, or simply avoiding dealing with his fate?

-- Keats’ Selected Poetry – Ode on Melancholy and La Belle Dame sans Merci are poems with something to say about the ways in which we try avoid the unpleasant sides of life by escaping into fantasy worlds – with unpleasant consequences.
+- John Keats’ Selected Poetry – Keats’ odes and his longer poem La Belle Dame sans Merci are poems with something to say about the ways in which we try avoid the unpleasant sides of life by escaping into fantasy worlds – with unpleasant consequences.